updated on:

 ✔️ Strong facilitation for stakeholder alignment.

-✔️ Proven track record with complex SaaS and enterprise tools.
+✔️ Proven track record with complex SaaS and enterprise software.

 Weak points